-How to choose a safe omega-3 oil for your dog and avoid heavy metals, toxins, and GMOs
+How to choose the best omega-3 oil for your dog

 Why is fish oil no longer a safe and sustainable source of omega-3 fatty acids for dogs?
 I must say, I never expected a simple task like finding and sourcing a safe, balanced and sustainable omega oil supplement for dogs would be so difficult.
 From the outside, sourcing a relatively simple product might seem easy, but sourcing the right and safe omega is like looking for a needle in a haystack.

 As a result, many dog lovers make serious mistakes when it comes to choosing the right omega-3 source for their dogs, which results in heavy metal toxicity, disease, epilepsy, and a shorter lifespan.

 WHAT IS THE BEST MERCURY FREE SOURCE FOR OMEGA-3 OIL?

 Calamari Oil (squid oil) is the winner because it is nutritionally balanced, safe and also best and the most sustainable source for Omega-3.